345000346/owovo/themes/echo-modern/README.md

 # Echo Modern Hugo Theme

 A modern, clean, and content-focused Hugo theme.
-This theme is a refactored and decoupled version of the original Echo theme, utilizing Hugo Pipes, Tailwind CSS, and Swup for a fast and modern experience.
+This theme is a refactored and decoupled version of the original Echo theme, utilizing Hugo Pipes and Tailwind CSS for a fast and modern experience.

 ## Features